Marsrocky/marslab.github.io/index.md

 - Jun 2025: (paper) Two papers are accepted by **IROS-25**!
 - May 2025: (member) Our first **humanoid** robot member, "MARS-H," joins the lab!
 - Feb 2025: (project) Our lab established a collaboration with Abio for robotic lab automation.
-- Feb 2025: (funding) Our project is supported by **Microsoft Accelerating Foundation Models Research**.
+- Feb 2025: (grant) Our project is supported by **Microsoft Accelerating Foundation Models Research**.
 - Feb 2025: (paper) Our paper (Feedback Neural Network) is selected as an **ICLR oral paper (top 1.8%)**.
 - Jan 2025: (paper) Two papers (on X-Fi and Feedback Neural Network) are accepted by **ICLR-25**.
 - Jan 2025: (paper) One paper on point registration is accepted by **ICRA-25**.
 Congrats to our undergrad intern, Geng Li!